qrichert/goji/docs/StyleGuide.md

 - **`.error`**: Made for HTTP error pages.
 Content is centered horizontally.
 Should be combined with widget area's `centered` modifier and contain an `h1` (error) and a `p` (description).
 - **`.text`**: Ideal for reading, like articles.
 Content is 800px wide max. and centered horizontally.
+    - **`.with-outline`**: If view is larger than 1405px `section.text.with-outline > .outline` is fixed
+      at the left of the text.
+Otherwise it remains normal.
 - **`.side-by-side`**: Puts two blocks side by side and centers them.
 Ideally used with two `div` children.
   When the screen gets tighter, the blocks are displayed in column.
   You can add several modifiers to it: